tink-ab/tink-money-manager-android/README.md

 `[1]` The SSL certificate is used for certificate pinning.
 This is optional and you can choose to set it depending on your requirements.

-2. Override the `FinanceOverviewStyle` for color customizations.
+2. Override the `TinkFinanceOverviewStyle` for color customizations.
 Follow the [customization guide](https://github.com/tink-ab/tink-link-android/blob/master/customization-guide.md) to set this up.

 3. Set up a `Tracker` implementation if you want to track screens and events in the finance overview UI for analytics.
 Follow the [analytics tracking guide](https://github.com/tink-ab/tink-link-android/blob/master/analytics-tracking-guide.md) to set this up.